- Best Day Trips from Cambridge – Days Out Near Cambridge

 They also have lots of fun activities for kids and is a great family day out.
 Read about my visit with Ted here.

 Linton Zoo, Cambridgeshire

 Distance from Cambridge to Linton Zoo by car: 24 minutes

-Linton Zoo is a small wildlife breeding center in the village of Linton and is a pleasant family day out.
+Linton Zoo is a small wildlife breeding centre in the village of Linton and is a pleasant family day out.
 It has an interesting story and lots of genuinely awesome animals.
 If you have kids they will love the lions, zebras, lemurs and tapirs.

 Anglesey Abbey, Cambridgeshire